Mac OS X related sites | Mac OS X Speed FAQ | Directory FAQ

 Important exception notes many people forget:

-1. You MUST backup your data prior to repairing anything.
+1. You MUST backup your data (also a subscription page) prior to repairing anything.
 Issues which require software based repair frequently appear to have the same symptoms as a dying hard drive.

 2. You can't repair the directory (Repair Disk function of Disk Utility) of the current boot drive.
 You must boot off a CD, or connect the drive via target disk mode that you wish to repair the directory of.